WigglyEyes: Inferring Eye Movements from Keypress Data: Evaluation in Touchscreen Typing

-We further analyze the behaviors of the model introduced in Sec.~\ref{sec:human_analysis}.
 Regarding the average distance between the gaze position predicted by \name and the tapped position, we observe similar behavior.
 As shown in Figure \ref{fig:results}-a, the distance between the gaze position and the touch point decreases and reaches the lowest point at around 250 ms before the tapping, which is similar to the human data.
-For the gaze movement predicted by \name, a similar trend is observed with an initial increase followed by a decrease as shown in Figure \ref{fig:results}-b compared with human data, except for not fully capturing the lower gaze-on-keyboard ratio for IKIs below 100 ms, which may be attributed to the lack of sufficient training data when IKI is low.
-A similar phenomenon is also shown in the gaze movement predicted by \name as shown in Figure \ref{fig:results}-c.
-Compared to the phenomenon shown by ground truth gaze movement, the decrease in gaze on keyboard ratio is slightly more prominent.
-The phenomenon of gaze-on-keyboard ratio across keys is also captured by the gaze movement data predicted by \name in Figure \ref{fig:results}-d.
-Additionally, users tend to allocate more fixation time on the first and third rows of keys than on the second row.
-Our model \name effectively captures these patterns, showing similar distributions of gaze-on-keyboard ratios for different key rows.
+For the gaze movement predicted by \name, a similar trend is observed with an initial increase followed by a decrease as shown in Figure \ref{fig:results}-b compared with human data, except for not fully capturing the lower gaze-on-keyboard ratio for IKIs below 100 ms, which may be attributed to the lack of sufficient training data when IKI is low. \name accurately predicts the gaze-on-keyboard distribution across key rows in Figure \ref{fig:results}-c and d, capturing the human tendency to fixate more on first and third row keys.
+While the model reproduces most patterns well, it shows minor discrepancies for special keys, particularly underestimating the gaze-on-text ratio for `Space' and `Backspace' keys compared to human data.